Important reminder

 Several large rivers flow into the Rivière des Outaouais, which drains a watershed of 146,000 km2 and covers a distance of 1,120 km, from Abitibi-Témiscamingue to Montréal.
 These inflows make the Outaouais a significant tributary of the Rivière Saint-Laurent (St. Lawrence River) near Montréal.
 Hydro-Québec is not the only operator of reservoirs and generating stations in the Outaouais watershed.
 Managing the water levels and flows in the Outaouais is a collaborative effort between partners.
 Every drop of water in the river is monitored by the Ottawa River Regulation Planning Board (ORRPB).

-The ORRPB is made up of all the agencies that participate in managing the Outaouais watershed: the Ministère de l’Environnement et de la Lutte contre les changements climatiques du Québec, the Ministry of Natural Resources and Forestry of Ontario, Environment and Climate Change Canada, Public Services and Procurement Canada, the Canadian Coast Guard, Ontario Power Generation and Hydro‑Québec.
+The ORRPB is made up of all the agencies that participate in managing the Outaouais watershed: the Ministère de l’Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs du Québec, the Ministry of Natural Resources and Forestry of Ontario, Environment and Climate Change Canada, Public Services and Procurement Canada, the Canadian Coast Guard, Ontario Power Generation and Hydro‑Québec.

 Visit the ORRPB website to track the hydraulic conditions of the Rivière des Outaouais.